Privacy Policy

 B. Podcast

-IX.
-Registration -- International competitions, Weimar Master Classes, pinboard, alumni database
+C. Registration -- International competitions, Weimar Master Classes, pinboard, alumni portal

 1. Scope of data processing